openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 // Create an object in the worker thread for communicating with the main thread. const workerPort = worker.workerPort

-// In versions earlier than API version 9, use the following to create an object in the worker thread for communicating with the main thread.
-// const parentPort = worker.parentPort

 // The worker thread receives information from the main thread. workerPort.onmessage = function(e) {